 Dating from 1853 and has been a Holt’s pub since 1878 with a more recent inter-war mock-Tudor facade, this is a traditional local.
 There is a vault to the left and a larger Lounge to the right.
 Pub games are popular and both these rooms have Dartboards.
 There is a small and cosy snug behind the bar adorned with some interesting old photos of the local area.
-The pub mainly sells just the one beer, the ever-popular Bitter.
-However an occasional seasonal or other Holt beer can appear from time to time.
+Cask Mild was reintroduced as a regular beer in early 2022 to complement the ever popular Bitter.
+An occasional seasonal or other Holt beer can appear from time to time.
 Disabled access is via a ramp at the back.

 - White Horse Hotel

 (0161) 794 2404

 Swinton's oldest pub dating back to the mid 1700s.
 It was altered extensively internally and is now spacious with four distinct areas and a long central bar.
 Once a Boddingtons establishment it is now a Greene King pub with a regular clientele serving good meals popular with families.
 Four different cask ales and hand pulled cider.